 D300 Parent Universities and Network Liaison Program

-The Education Services Parent Liaison is a partnership between The Special Education Network and Community Unit School District 300.
-The purpose of this program is to educate parents about special education, assist them through the IEP process, provide training, workshops, ongoing technical assistance for parents, school personnel and the community, address concerns between parents and school personnel and work to improve the quality of relationships, provide parent networking opportunities and support groups and to develop and sustain school and family relationships.
+The Special Education Parent Liaison Program is a partnership between The Special Education Network and Community Unit School District 300.
+The purpose of this program is to educate D300 parents of students with disabilities about special education, assist them through the IEP process, provide training, workshops, ongoing technical assistance for parents, school personnel and the community, address concerns between parents and school personnel and work to improve the quality of relationships, provide parent networking opportunities/support groups and to develop and sustain school and family relationships.
 The Special Education Parent Liaison Program is a collaboration with the Parent & Educator Partnership; an initiative of the Illinois State Board of Education.

 For questions please contact Judy Ruffulo at email@example.com or 847-551-1780.